 5. Do get on the same page with your ex about all rules concerning the children--bedtime, homework, amount of screen time, curfew, and so forth.

-therapy with your ex if you are having trouble coming to agreement about rules and consequences for your child.
+6. Do take a parenting class or attend family therapy with your ex if you are having trouble coming to agreement about rules and consequences for your child.
 Allow a professional to help you manage your anger at your ex.

 7. Don't badmouth your ex's parents or other family members.
 Children love their grandparents, aunts, and uncles, and if a parent says negative things about them the child will feel conflicted.

 8. Do reassure your child that she did not do anything to cause the divorce.
-Children often feel
+Children often feel guilty when parents get divorced and need to be reassured that the divorce was not their fault.

 9. Do tell your child that both parents will continue to love him and spend time with him.